The IBM i Decision Deserves a Partner Who’s Walked Every Path, Not a Vendor Selling One

 The Decision Is the Beginning.
 The Hard Part Comes After

-Most transformation initiatives stall not because the initial recommendation was wrong, but because the organization didn’t have a partner who could stay aligned with them as the technology landscape shifted, as business priorities evolved, and as the original project team turned over.
+Getting the path right matters.
+Executing it over three, five, or seven years without losing momentum, alignment, or institutional knowledge matters more.
+Most transformations stall not because the initial recommendation was wrong, but because the organization lacked a partner who stayed aligned as technology shifted, priorities evolved, and the original team turned over.

 The Value of a Partner Who Has Seen the Whole Journey